 Every task requires proper tools for completion.
 Avoid using tooth-brushes intended for humans because they have harder bristles and an improper angle at the top.
-You can purchase either dog brushes with handles or finger brushes.
+You can purchase either dog brushes with handles, finger brushes, or dog teeth wipes.
 The first ones are generally used for larger breeds of dogs and the second for smaller ones.
 Check out our recommended best dog teeth cleaning tools.

 Can you use baking soda and water to brush your dog’s teeth?

 Yes you can!
 Remember that human toothpaste can be very harmful to the dog because of some irritating ingredients.
 Using toothpaste made specifically for dogs will make the dog enjoy the brushing sessions even more tolerable because they taste quite yummy.

 How do I make my dog’s breath smell better?

 Is coconut oil good for your dog’s teeth?
 You can maintain your dog’s teeth by brushing them with coconut oil, using a soft toothbrush or dog toothbrush.
 For bad breath, add one or two drops of parsley oil to the toothbrush along with the coconut oil.
 A homemade probiotic mouthwash is also good for oral health.